-If you are looking for that picadillo, you will find it here in my recipe for chiles rellenos; I happen to use dove meat in that picadillo, but of course any meat will do.
+If you are looking for that picadillo, you will find it here in my recipe for chiles rellenos.

 This version comes from Sonora, one of Mexico’s desert states, which borders Arizona.
-I found it in a cool little book called La Cocina Familiar en el Estado de Sonora, which as you might imagine is written in Spanish.
-(Yo puedo leer un poco de español.)
+I am basing it off a recipe for venison picadillo in a cool little book called La Cocina Familiar en el Estado de Sonora, which as you might imagine is written in Spanish.
+(Yo puedo leer español.)
 The original recipe is credited to Balvanera Gonzalez de Cabrera.

 There are a few tricks here for a better picadillo.
 First is to roast your own green chiles.
 I prefer to use Hatch chiles or poblanos, but Anaheim or chilaca or the Hungarian light green “wax” chiles will all work.
 And you can roast and peel red chiles instead.
 Don’t know how to roast your own chiles?
 Here’s how.